The early bird gets the worm. You’ve probably heard this proverb many times. Why? Because it’s really valuable to get an early start on your day.

 Here are a few ways to use your creativity and willpower in the morning include:

-- Make healthy eating decisions.
+- Make healthy eating and diet decisions.
 Personally, I do intermittent fasting first thing in the morning and start my day with a healthy salad at lunch.

 - Do one thing to advance your business or meet your goals.